-Please be aware that BDBH is an all volunteer organization.
+Please note that BDBH is an all volunteer organization.
 The majority of us have our own dogs and families, work full time jobs and are very involved in the rescue community.
 We ask that you please be patient during the application process.
 We want to assure that our dogs are placed in appropriate homes and that they will truly be their forever homes!

-All BDBH rescue dogs are in foster care homes with pre-approved foster families, BDBH does not have a facility.
+All BDBH rescue dogs are in private foster care homes with pre-approved foster families, BDBH does not have a facility.
 BDBH requires prospective families to meet our dogs at our public Meet and Greet locations or as arranged at the convenience of his/her foster family.

 BDBH is looking for forever homes for our dogs in which he/she will be a much loved part of the family.
 All our rescue dogs must live inside the home as part of the family.